 - Effective organizational and marketing skills,

-- Works independently as well as part of a team,
+- Ability to work independently as well as part of a team,

 - Familiarity with database computer systems and microcomputer applications.